The Ankrum Lab focuses on developing bioengineering strategies to overcome challenges in delivery and control of cell phenotype after transplantation.

 Cell-based therapies have the potential to restore function to a broad range of diseased and damaged tissues.
 However, this potential can only be realized if cells can be reliably delivered to the target tissue and remain functional.
-Using a combination of chemistry and biomaterials we create tools that allow us to influence cell phenotype even after transplantation.
+Using a combination of chemistry and biomaterials, we create tools that allow us to influence cell phenotype even after transplantation.
 These platform technologies have numerous applications to diabetes and its complications.
-We are currently developing a mesenchymal stem cell (MSC) based therapy to treat diabetic wounds through enhancing MSCs angiogenic and anti-inflammatory properties.
-Other applications include enhancing beta cell therapy, through promoting survival and long-term function of transplanted cells.
+We are currently developing a mesenchymal stem cell (MSC) based therapy to treat diabetic wounds through enhancing MSCs' angiogenic and anti-inflammatory properties.
+Other applications include enhancing beta cell therapy through promoting survival and long-term function of transplanted cells.